ramch101/CS510-Fall2015-Midterm/README.md

 ExploreAttactor.ipynb : This is a Julia file that is used to demonstrate the use of the attactor class.

 data.csv : This is a data file is generated as part of the executing the attactor class, save method.

+learnjulia.ipynb : This is a julia file demonstrating some commands and basic introcution to Julia.